When looking at an item’s consumption, you want to verify that your data is accurate.

-- Added all of your deliveries received during the period (check open purchase orders or add a manual delivery)
+- Added all of your invoices received during the period (check open purchase orders or add a manual invoice)

-- Verified the delivery matches the invoice.
+- Verified the delivery matches the paper invoice.
 Make sure that you haven’t missed any items, and added the correct amounts.
 For example, if you received a case of wine, make sure you added it as 1 case, and not 1 unit.

 Over time, your venue might have some duplicate items.
 There are a few reasons this can happen:

-- An item’s barcode may have been typed in manually and was missing a digit, so when it is scanned, it doesn’t find a match in your local bottles and searches the online database
+- An item’s barcode may have been typed in manually and was missing a digit, so when it is scanned, it doesn’t find a match in your venue's items and searches the online database

 - Often with beer bottles, the barcode on the bottle and the case may be different, or the bottles don’t have barcodes.

-- Adding items to a delivery by using the search function instead of scanning the bottle’s barcode
+- Adding items to an invoice by using the search function instead of scanning the item’s barcode

-Regardless of how the duplicate bottle appeared in your account, this can throw off your inventory and delivery values and falsely indicate a variance.
+Regardless of how the duplicate item appeared in your account, this can throw off your inventory and invoice values and falsely indicate a variance.

 If you have duplicate items, you can fix most issues by merging them.